 Despite these benefits, working from home full time poses challenges.
 Employees don’t have the same chance encounters that spark friendships or great ideas, and lower-level employees may not have access to senior leadership the way they would if they gathered in weekly meetings.
 Some of these hurdles can be overcome with technologies for teamwork such as a free whiteboard app.

 Remote Work Trends for 2020

 Remote work trends for 2020 strive to bridge the gaps between working from home and working in the office.

 Given the rise in the number of companies that offer remote work, most businesses are experiencing challenges that accompany the need to accommodate a team that’s partially remote and partially office-based.
-These differences can be overcome with new technologies that enable video conferencing or online collaboration, including a web whiteboard.
+These differences can be overcome with new technologies that enable video conferencing or online collaboration, including the best online whiteboard.

 Digital water coolers, including existing channels such as Slack, are rising up to stand in for the sort of traditional workplace chance interactions that are lost in the switch to remote work.
 To foster collegiality businesses are hosting video conferencing meetings with whiteboard and chat capability, essentially turning office meetings into coffee breaks where the objective is less to make progress on a goal than to socialize with teammates.

-As the number of remote workers rises, investing in the technologies that support remote work will no longer be optional for companies.
-Given that operational costs decrease with remote work, since businesses can scale down their office space since a percentage of employees work from home, companies can redirect a percentage of their savings to invest in the tools they need to help employees succeed with remote work.
+As the number of remote workers rises, investing in the technologies that support remote work such remote whiteboarding tools will no longer be optional for companies.
+Given that operational costs decrease with remote work since businesses can scale down their office space since a percentage of employees work from home, companies can redirect a percentage of their savings to invest in the tools they need to help employees succeed with remote work.